cvt1501/cvt1501/README.md

 Welcome to my GitHub profile!

-I am a Software Engineer focused on developing back-end and DevOps solutions for clients I’ve had the pleasure to work with.
+I am Software Engineer living in Netherlands working for WAES focused on developing back-end and DevOps solutions for clients I’ve had the pleasure to work with.

 - 🔥 My main stack: **Java** ☕️, **Kotlin** 💙, **Spring Boot** 🌱
 - ⚙️ DevOps enthusiast, especially with **Kubernetes** ☸️ and **Azure** ☁️